arcan1s/arcanis.me/projects/_posts/2013-02-21-awesome-widgets.md

 **AC online tag:** Line which will be shown when AC is online.
 Default is `(*)`.

 **AC offline tag:** Line which will be shown when AC is offline.
 Default is `( )`.

+**Enable remote telemetry:** Enable upload of your configuration to remote server.

+**History count:** Total count of stored configurations localy.

+**Telemetry ID:** Unique client ID used for remote telemetry.

 ### <a href="#tooltips" class="anchor" id="tooltips"><span class="octicon octicon-link"></span></a>Tooltips